Custom Sliding Interior Doors: Hardware Solutions Guide

 Track Length Calculations for Unusual Openings

-Standard formula: door width times two, plus 6 inches.
+Standard formula: door width × 2, plus 6 inches.
 That works for centered installations with equal clearance on both sides.

 Real walls have windows, adjacent doorways, corners, and electrical boxes.
-The door might need to slide completely to one side instead of centering over the opening.
+Sometimes the door needs to slide completely to one side instead of centering over the opening.

-Single-side slide calculation: Door width plus opening width plus 6" minimum.
+Single-side slide calculation: Door width + opening width + 6" minimum.
 A 36" door covering a 48" opening needs 90" of track when sliding fully to one side.

 Offset installations: Measure from the center of your opening to the nearest obstruction on each side.
 The track needs to extend past center by at least the door width in your preferred slide direction.

 Extended tracks up to 16 feet handle wide openings and offset requirements.
-The track comes in sections for openings beyond single-piece shipping limits.
-Splices use internal joiners that maintain smooth roller travel.
+The track comes in sections for openings beyond single-piece shipping limits, with internal joiners that maintain smooth roller travel across the splice.

 Not sure about your measurements?
 Our barn door clearances and measurements guide walks through every scenario with diagrams.